simonrozsival/xamarin-macios/docs/managed-static-registrar.md

 # Managed static registrar

+    This documentation is outdated.
+For example the lookup tables were completely removed.
+Please ask in Discord for up-to-date information before this section is updated.

+TODO: Rewrite the documentation if the experimental code is approved.

 The managed static registrar is a variation of the static registrar where we don't use features the NativeAOT compiler doesn't support (most notably metadata tokens).